Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 There is a legal system in place to pursue claims against your employee for breach of contract.
 This can be done via the civil courts.

 It is worth stating that before you go down this route you should always try to address any alleged breach of contract.
-Legal proceedings are generally considered to be a last resort.
+Legal proceedings are a last resort.

 This does, of course, depend on what action your employee took to breach their contract.
 Normal disciplinary rules apply here.